WinVector/wrapr/extras/magritr_diff_wrapr.md

 </tr>
 </tbody>
 </table>
-As you see some statements were not roughly equivalent to `sin(5)`.
+As you saw, some statements were not roughly equivalent to `sin(5)`.

 Analysis
 --------